Baked Sweet Potatoes

 Baked sweet potatoes topped with butter, salt, and pepper.

-Top with butter, salt, and pepper, or your favorite toppings!
+Season: Top with butter, salt, and pepper, or your favorite toppings.
 Enjoy warm, or refrigerate for later.
-Baked sweet potatoes are awesome for meal prep!
+I find baked sweet potatoes are awesome for meal prep!

 Share this recipe